alifgiant/alifgiant.github.io/bio/Readme.md

 ### Copy Rights

-1. On progress, Indonesia HKI, 2016
+1. On progress, BloodEy-Indonesia HKI, 2016

 ### Reach out to my amazing team mate, currently and used to be: